modular/modular/KGEN/docs/public/programming-manual.md

 single argument type, Mojo will look for overload candidates and resolve function calls as described above.

+Functions and methods can be overloaded on both argument and parameter signatures.
+See [Overloading on parameters](#overloading-on-parameters) for more information and the description on overload resolution rules.

 ### `fn` definitions

 The extensions above are the cornerstone that provides low-level programming